STEM with ELLs

 Ideas and Resources for Using STEM with ELLs

-- Preview vocabulary with students before they begin planing and building.
+- Preview vocabulary with students before they begin planning and building.
 This makes sure that ELLs are able to take part in group discussions with their peers and practice using the new vocabulary.

 - Provide graphic organizers.